 The Department of Microbiology, Anatomy, Physiology and Pharmacology is one of the largest academic departments at La Trobe University.
-The Department consists of 50 continuing and fixed-term academic staff, including one Tracey Banivanua Mar Fellow, one ARC DECRA Fellow, and one NHMRC emerging leadership fellow.
-Professor Elly Djouma serves the role of Head of Department.
+The Department consists of more than 60 continuing and fixed-term academic staff, including one Tracey Banivanua Mar Fellow, one ARC Future Fellow, one ARC DECRA Fellow, and one NHMRC/National Heart Foundation ECR Fellow.
+Professor Grant Drummond serves the role of Head of Department.